Using effective communication in a business environment is one of the best ways to motivate and engage employees.

 Have you ever had a communication that was unclear from your boss?
 It’s difficult to know what action you should take.
-You are left feeling uncertain which way to proceed, and if you don’t have clarity you might even have anxiety associated with the actions you plan on taking.
+You are left feeling uncertain about which way to proceed, and if you don’t have the clarity you might even have anxiety associated with the actions you plan on taking.

 That is not effective at all.